john-azzaro/Study-SVG-Scalable-Vector-Graphic-Animations/README.md

 file.

-### To animate an SVG, you'll need get the exact length of the path.
+### Create a length utility to get the exact length of the path.
 -----
 To accomplish this, create a simple utility that finds the EXACT length of the path you want to animate.
 ```JavaScript